merchise/xotl.ql/docs/source/interfaces.rst

 Internal API
 ============

-This section describes the internal interfaces used when processing comprehensions in order to build the queries.
+This section describes the internal interfaces used when processing query expressions in order to build the queries.
 Documenting this "internal" is important because we feel will ease the understanding of how `xotl.ql` works.

 .. autointerface:: IQueryPart